responsible-ai-collaborative/aiid/site/docs/DATABASE.md

 * `taxa`: Metadata describing the taxonomies of the classifications collection.
 * `classifications`: All the taxonomic classifications of incident records.
 * `entities`: The organizations and individuals related to incidents.
+* `entity_relationships`: A collection that connects entities that share a relationship.

 ## Incidents Collection Details